 Figure 1.
 Schematic illustration of a typical trial of Experiment 1.
 In the discrimination task, participants had to find the stimulus with the horizontal double line (here: the left one) and report the direction of its nose (up/down).
-In the location task, participants had to categorize the location of the target (left/right).
+In the location task, participants had to categorise the location of the target (left/right).
 An invalid trial is depicted here as the target is not in the same position as the happy face.
 In Experiment 2, the neutral photographic face is not presented.
 For the sake of visibility, proportions are not true to scale.

-For the sake of transparency, we should note that we asked participants to complete the trait scale of the State-Trait Anxiety Inventory (STAI; Spielberger et al., 1983) at the end of the experimental session.
-We did this to stay in line with our earlier studies (Wirth & Wentura, 2018a, 2019, 2020) and because previous studies have shown an anxiety-linked bias towards emotional, especially negative, stimuli (e.g., Bar-Haim et al., 2007), albeit mostly with larger CTAs.
+experimental session.
+We did this to stay in line with our earlier studies (Wirth & Wentura, 2018a, 2019, 2020) and because previous studies have shown an anxiety-linked bias towards emotional, especially negative, stimuli (e.g. Bar-Haim et al., 2007), albeit mostly with larger CTAs.
 However, we did not find meaningful correlations of attention biases with the STAI in the earlier studies.
 Thus, we did not expect them in the previous study either (see our pre-registration).